jfwells/wp-united/README_FIRST.txt

 CONTINGENCIES
 -------------

-If you encounter errors that make your forums inaccessible, WP-United can be manually disabled temporarily, so that you can get into your phpBB ACP and change settings.
+If you encounter errors that make your forums inaccessible, WP-United can be manually disabled temporarily, so that you can get into your phpBB ACP or WordPress Dashboard.

 The easy way is simply to delete or rename the WP-United plugin folder in WordPress, and delete the phpbb/includes/hook/hook_wp-united.php file.